 The goal at that point in time was to design what Facebook imagined to be “the world’s most energy efficient data center”, such that could easily and efficiently scale and accommodate new technology as it was added into to the company's technology stack.
 Doing so led Facebook to tremendous gains in cost and energy efficiency - and proved to the company that this model was one that should be further investigated and promoted.

 Inspired by and drawing on the model and framework of the open software community, in 2011 Facebook decided to open its designs to the public and invite other major organizations dealing with the same challenges to participate in the project.
 This was done in the hope that it would enhance the quality of innovation and speed up the timeline of development.

-Fast forward to 2017, and there are now hundreds of technology companies participating, including of course American Megatrends, a partner for the last several years.
+Fast forward to 2017, and there are now hundreds of technology companies participating, including of course AMI, a partner for the last several years.
 As a key partner and supplier to Facebook, the decision for AMI to participate in Open Compute an easy one.

 WHAT IS THE OPEN COMPUTE PROJECT?

 The Open Compute Project touts its mission as enabling innovation and is self-described as “reimagining hardware, making it more efficient, flexible, and scalable.”
 It is a global community of several hundred technology companies "working together to break open the black box of proprietary IT infrastructure to achieve greater choice, customization, and cost savings."

 According to its website, "the Open Compute Project Foundation is a rapidly growing, global community whose mission is to design, use, and enable mainstream delivery of the most efficient designs for scalable computing".
 Reflecting its commitment to the same ideals that the open software movement is founded upon, its members are devoted to "openly sharing ideas, specifications, and other intellectual property (as) the key to maximizing innovation and reducing complexity in tech components".